canarseven/cv-chatbot/README.md

 * Projects?
 * Contact?

 And gives you all necessary information regarding it.
-The answer of the chatbot can be simply copy-pasted from your CV or you can add some extra info.
-Further, the questions asked are also extendable/editable, so feel free to share/change it!
+The answers and questions of the chatbot are extendable/editable, so feel free to share/change it (inside index.html)!

 ## Installation
 Installing it is straightforward: